OpenEvalProject/evals/manuscripts/elife-70508/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/70508/elife-70508-fig3-v2.jpg)

-**Figure 3.:** Cantabra soplao gen.et sp. nov.
+**Figure 3.:** et sp. nov.
 (Cantabridae fam. nov.), from El Soplao amber, Spain (Early Cretaceous), holotype CES-437.
 A, ventral and lateral habitus, respectively; B-C, head, frontoventral view (B), lateral view (C); D, setae on anal area of forewing; E, postnotal organ seen in ventrolateral view (head is to the left), morphology distorted due to the skewed view; F, genital bulb in ventral view; G, detail of gonostylus, showing its inner denticles.
 Abbreviations: OB, ocellar bristles; PO, postnotal organ.

 ![Figure 4.](https://cdn.elifesciences.org/articles/70508/elife-70508-fig4-v2.jpg)

-**Figure 4.:** Cantabra soplao gen.et sp. nov.
+**Figure 4.:** et sp. nov.
 (Cantabridae fam. nov.) from El Soplao amber, Spain (Early Cretaceous), holotype CES-437.
 A, right forewing; B, right hind wing (same scale for both wings); C-D, reconstruction of abdomen in lateral view, with genital bulb shown in ventral view (C); inset (arrow) shows the genital bulb expanded, with elements tagged (D); E, life reconstruction, in resting position.
 Notal organ not visible in holotype and thus not depicted for caution.
 Length of antennae and rostrum are conjectural; morphology of legs is based on the preserved left foreleg, which is mostly complete.
 Abbreviations: Bp, basal process; Pm, parameres; other symbols as in Figure 1.

 ## Discussion

 A series of clamping devices used to seize and hold different body parts of the female during courtship and copulation exist in panorpid males.
 These structures ensure the eventual genital connection and sperm transfer and extend copulation time (Zhong and Hua, 2013a; Zhong et al., 2014).
 The latter is critical for males, as the more prolonged the copulation, the more sperm can be transferred and, thus, the greater the number of potentially fertilised eggs (Engqvist and Sauer, 2002; Kullmann and Sauer, 2005).
 Aside from genital clamping structures (among which the most conspicuous is a pair of pincer-like gonostyli), panorpids present non-genital clamping systems on their abdomens.
 These are notal and postnotal organs, as well as anal horns which are used to catch and immobilize female during mating.
 Based on the size, shape and interlocking mechanism of these clamping structures, the grasp on the body of female becomes more or less secure, therefore facilitating a greater degree of coercion during mating, which has been associated with less investment in costly nuptial gifts (Tong and Hua, 2019).

-## Notal and postnotal organs
+### Notal and postnotal organs

 The notal organ (NO) is a process on abdominal tergite III.
 The postnotal organ (PO) typically consists of a small process on abdominal tergite IV (Crampton, 1931; Mickoleit, 1971).
 In extant scorpionflies, both structures are present in most Panorpidae, the only recent species from the Eomeropidae (the ‘living fossil’ Notiothauma reedi MacLachlan, 1877 [MacLachlan, 1877; Crampton, 1931]), and can be vestigial, if present, in the Panorpodidae (Tong et al., 2017; Wang and Hua, 2018a).
 Both NOs and POs act jointly by typically creating a clamping structure that grasps the female forewing before and during copulation; in panorpids, these organs allow to achieve and maintain the typical V-shaped mating position (Figure 6A and B; Byers and Thornhill, 1983).
 Moreover, the NO and the PO bear specialised setae, cephalically directed and thinned terminally, which interlace and/or electrostatically interact with both venational setae and membrane microtrichia from the female’s wing (Zhong and Hua, 2013a).
 Observations on three species of Neopanorpa van der Weele, 1909 (van der Weele, 1909) bearing NOs of different lengths have shown different mating strategies in these species (Zhong and Hua, 2013a; Tong and Hua, 2019).
 Males of two species with short and medium-sized NO, i.e. N. lui Chou and Ran, 1981 (Chou et al., 1981) and N. carpenteri (Cheng, 1957) indirectly transfer a nuptial gift of a salivary secretion prior to copulation.
 The short NO of N. lui ends at the base of the PO, and the medium sized NO in N. carpenteri reaches the end of the abdominal segment IV; both stabilize the female wings only partially and apparently play an auxiliary role during copulation.
 Contrarily, N. longiprocessa (Hua and Chou, 1997), with a long NO capable to cover the entire wing width of the female, exclusively relies on coercive copulation, and does not offer nuptial gifts.
 Short NOs and POs pinch only the anterior margin of female forewings, and both processes are spatially suited to fit the latter.
 In Panorpa amurensis MacLachlan, 1872 (MacLachlan, 1872) (Figure 5A,B), the space created by the clasped NO and PO matches the space of the anterior valley fold of the female wing delimited by the convex costal vein (C), the concave subcostal vein (Sc), and the convex radial vein (R1), clamping together with the PO before or at the latter vein.
 Our measurements of these distances in this and other panorpid species with various NOs indicate that this seems to be an effective arrangement to grip the anterior wing fold of the female (see Supplementary file 1 for measurements).
 As the C, Sc, and R1 run almost parallel over a long stretch, the female forewing may be gripped more anteriorly or posteriorly, usually by its half or basal third, as can be observed in photographs of mating panorpids (Zhong and Hua, 2013a; Zhong et al., 2014; Tong and Hua, 2019).